 9.15-10.45

-Celebrate recent and imminent publications across the disciplines.
+Join us for an informal celebration of some recent publications.
 If you have a book to celebrate, you are invited to bring a copy for display in Publishers’ Hall.
 Invite a friend or colleague to say a few words about your book, or ask us to pair you with an appreciative and eloquent reader!
 To submit details of a book, please complete this short form.
+The book launch will be followed by an opportunity for frank and free-ranging discussion of where English Studies is now and the challenges we are facing, and a chance to reimagine our shared futures.

 11.00-12.30